dmiranda2/Aura/README.md

 ## Notes
 * This theme is not complete yet, and still has bugs.
 If you find any, please use the issues tracker!
+* The GNOME Shell theme uses Akzidenz Grotesk.
+If you do not have it installed, you can change the font to your liking in the `gnome-shell.css` file.